scholarslab/CodeLab/Week07/lesson.md

 ## Other Data Formats

 There are a ton of other text data formats.
 The other big one is SGML/XML/HTML, which are structurally similar and related.
 HTML is, of course, the language that websites are written in.
-We'll revisit that in the future when we talk about web scraping.
+We'll revisit that in the future when we talk about Web scraping and about building websites.

 These are all different from binary data formats like the jpg and gif images that are peppered (Peppered?
 We should have more Pepper media) throughout these docs.
 That's a whole different kettle of fish.